3 Methods of Company valuation

 Example of the Market Value Approach

-The value of a property can usually be estimated by studying the comparables in the real estate industry, like the current properties that were sold, and which had similar features and size.
-Other things are the location of the property, which also helps in letting us know the value of that property.
+The value of a property can usually be estimated by studying the comparables in the real estate industry, like the current properties sold, and which had similar features and size.
+Other things are the location, which also helps in letting us know the value of that property.
 When it comes to companies, investors usually check things like recent sourcing transactions (sales, mergers), industry, economic condition, and close in operations.

 Let us take an instance of a young cybersecurity company, where we would like to know the value of this company.
 The analyst would first scan recently sold cybersecurity businesses or those that have just gone public.
-It would be noted if the newly IPO-ed and private firms target the same type of customer, rely on similar procedures for keeping their customers safe, and have similar revenues.
+You would look for certain cues, like if the newly IPO-ed and private firms target the same type of customer, rely on similar procedures for keeping their customers safe, and have similar revenues.

 Areas of Potential Concern of the Market Approach